chiraggivan/DE-food-delivery/README.md

 The project leverages modern cloud technologies and best practices in data engineering to ensure scalability, efficiency, and reliability.
 It is divided into three distinct parts for better understanding and modularity:

 1. Automated Data Transfer from Amazon RDS to S3 for a Food Delivery Company
-2. Data Transfer from S3 to Snowflake for a Food Delivery Company
+2. Notification for Data Transfer from S3 to Snowflake for a Food Delivery Company
-3. Performing ETL process in snowflake and generate star schema model
+3. Tasks and Procedures to perform ETL process in snowflake and generate star schema model

 ## Project Part 1: Automated Data Transfer from Amazon RDS to S3 for a Food Delivery Company